 Those were the days!
 I’ve learned some interesting things from these experiences and from people I know.

-Yes, I realize two articles doesn’t mean all realtors are bad.
+Yes, I realize three articles doesn’t mean all realtors are bad.
 But, I’m just responding to stupid real estate commercials with stupid answers 🙂 And if I wanted to search, I could add more.

 Who you really need is a good real estate lawyer and solid financing through a lender or mortgage broker.
 Although most people think you need to get a real estate agent first when buying or selling your home, the fact is, from my experience, the real estate agent is the least important between the mortgage broker (or lender), real estate lawyer, and real estate agent.